+The College offers research programmes (both part-time and full-time) leading to a Doctor of Philosophy Degree from the University of Madras.
+Scholars carry out research on a range of topics of contemporary social and practical relevance under the guidance of faculty who are recognised as supervisors by the University of Madras (UoM).
 The Departments of Biotechnology, Chemistry, Economics, English, Fine Arts, Mathematics and Social Work offer research programmes (both part-time and full-time) leading to a Doctor of Philosophy Degree from the University of Madras.